 Students Majoring in Political Science

-Our majors come from a wide variety of backgrounds and plan to follow many different careers paths with their bachelors or masters degrees in political science.
+Our majors come from a wide variety of backgrounds and follow many different career paths with their bachelor's degree in political science or master's degree in public administration.
 During their time at Fresno State our students come to know the faculty well, and in some cases are given opportunities to participate in research.
 Many of our students even get to present research papers at professional political science conferences.
 Other students become very politically active while working on their political science degrees, working on local campaigns, interning for elected officials, and even working for local, state, and federal government.
 Many of our students are also active in political organizations on campus.

-- To learn more about our legal studies certificate, click here.
+To learn more about degree requirements, the legal studies certificate, or career opportunities for political science majors, click here.

 Political science major Tim Ryan and Dr. Lisa Bryant registering students to vote with help from Timeout.

 The College of Social Sciences Advising Center can meet all of your general advising needs.

 You will need to meet with a full-time political science faculty member of your choice whose areas of expertise most closely match your own interests and professional goals for the following:

 - Mandatory advising (and removal of a registration hold) when you have completed between 60 and 75 semester credit units (including if you are a new transfer student)

 - New political science major advising (to change your major)

 - Advising on upper-division electives, political science careers, and graduate-level education